zcash/halo2/book/src/user/wasm-port.md

 ## Debugging

 Often, you'll run into issues with your Rust code and see that the WASM execution errors with `Uncaught (in promise) RuntimeError: unreachable`, a wholly unhelpful error for debugging.
-This is because the code is compiled in release mode which strips out error messages as a performance optimisation.
+This is because the code is compiled in release mode which strips out error messages as a performance optimization.
 To debug, you can build the WASM package in debug mode using the flag `--dev` with `wasm-pack build`.
 This will build in debug mode, slowing down execution significantly but allowing you to see any runtime error messages in the browser console.
 Additionally, you can install the [`console_error_panic_hook`](https://github.com/rustwasm/console_error_panic_hook) crate (as is done by Zordle) to also get helpful debug messages for runtime panics.

 ## Credits